doctest/doctest/doc/markdown/assertions.md

 - ```<LEVEL>_NAN(expression)```
 - ```<LEVEL>_NOT_NAN(expression)```

-These utility macros are able to check if a floating point value is or is not NaN respectively.
+These utility macros check if a floating point value is or is not NaN respectively.

-They are able to capture the actual value on assertion failure.
+They capture the actual float value on assertion failure.

 ## Floating point comparisons